 Here at Meadow Green, our curriculum focuses on developing the core skills of English and Maths as well as providing enriching learning experiences.
 In order to achieve our aims, we feel it is essential to have a well planned and structured curriculum based on the programmes of study of the New National Curriculum.
 We have developed a ‘creative’ and engaging curriculum using the National Curriculum 2014.
 We have tried to ensure that we have maintained the enrichment activities of our ‘old curriculum’, which we considered to be the motivational aspect of the children’s learning experiences.
 Of course our extra curricular activities such as music lessons, theme days, visits to /from external groups and celebratory events will remain.

 At Meadow Green we follow NCETM’s Teaching for Mastery Programme which we joined in 2017.
-Our Assistant Headteacher Ms Sue Jones is a a Primary Maths Mastery Specialist who leads the development of this approach to maths teaching at our school and support its development in partner schools.
-There is further information on Key Instant Recall Facts (KIRFs) that children need to develop fluency in each term, later on this page.
+Our Assistant Headteacher Ms Sue Jones is a Primary Maths Mastery Specialist who leads the development of this approach to maths teaching at our school and supports its development in other schools within Worcestershire.
+There is further information on Key Instant Recall Facts (KIRFs) that children need to know to develop fluency, later on this page.

 We hope our themes will interest the children and provide many new learning opportunities.